cwensel/cascading/README.txt

   This distribution includes four Cascading jar files:

-  cascading.jar      - all relevant Cascading class files and libraries, with a 'lib' folder cascading-core.jar - all Cascading Core class files cascading-xml.jar  - all Cascading XML sub-project class files
+  cascading-x.y.z.jar      - all relevant Cascading class files and libraries, with a 'lib' folder cascading-core-x.y.z.jar - all Cascading Core class files cascading-xml-x.y.z.jar  - all Cascading XML sub-project class files cascadgin-test-x.y.z.jar - all Cascading tests and test utilities

-  To use with Hadoop, you only need the cascading.jar.
-We suggest merging your class files and libraries with this jar and executing via 'hadoop jar your.jar <your args>'.
+  To use with Hadoop, we suggest stuffing cascading-core and cascading-xml jar files in the 'lib' folder of your job jar and executing via 'hadoop jar your.jar <your args>'.
   Hadoop will unpack the jar and add any libraries in 'lib' to the classpath.

-  This ant snippet works quite well:
+  This ant snippet works quite well (you may need to override cascading.home):

   <property name="cascading.home" location="${basedir}/../cascading"/>
   <property file="${cascading.home}/version.properties"/>